HG-AISLAB/Heart-Rate-Analysis-for-rPPG-based-Deepfake-Detection/readme.md

 ## Dataset

-A list of dataset is derived from FF++ (FaceForensics++), an open dataset for deepfake detection research
+A list of dataset is derived from FF++ (FaceForensics++), an open dataset for deepfake detection research.
+Our dataset comprises videos featuring individuals with diverse racial backgrounds, genders, age groups, and hairstyles, from various lighting conditions and environments.

 ## Original Dataset